Best SEO agencies for software development companies in 2026

 100Signals

-Full disclosure — 100Signals is our company.
-We built the scan methodology behind this list.
-The core insight driving our approach: 89% of dev agencies position for three or more verticals, and only 4% get cited by AI tools in any of them.
+Our data shows 89% of dev agencies position for three or more verticals, and only 4% get cited by AI tools in any of them.
 Broad positioning is the single biggest SEO failure mode for software development companies.
-Our process starts by scanning the competitive landscape to find where your agency has the strongest opportunity to dominate a niche — then a 90-day sprint builds the full SEO infrastructure: niche content, structured data for AI crawlers, entity presence on high-trust platforms, and technical optimization for both Google and LLM discovery.
+The process starts by scanning the competitive landscape to find where your agency has the strongest opportunity to dominate a niche — then a 90-day sprint builds the full SEO infrastructure: niche content, structured data for AI crawlers, entity presence on high-trust platforms, and technical optimization for both Google and LLM discovery.

 SEO and AI visibility built on niche positioning for software development agencies.
 Scans thousands of dev firms to find defensible positioning gaps, then executes 90-day engagements.